 In V.L. vs. Pafco Insurance Company (2019 CanLII 119760), a recent hearing in writing before the Ontario Licence Appeal Tribunal (LAT), the applicant, V.L sought payment from Pafco, her insurer for the costs of her assessments to determine catastrophic impairment (catastrophic).
 Pafco had approved approximately 2/3 of the requested $25,719.25, denying the remaining $8,884.00 on the grounds that these costs were not reasonable or necessary.
 Two denied Chiropractic treatment plans were also in dispute.

 The applicant had been injured in a car accident on March 10, 2014, and continued to suffer from physical, cognitive and psychological impairments.
-In order to determine whether she was CAT, she commissioned Psychiatric and Neuropsychological assessments, a Functional Abilities Evaluation (FAE) and a Biopsychosocial assessment.
+In order to determine whether she was Catastrophic , she commissioned Psychiatric and Neuropsychological assessments, a Functional Abilities Evaluation (FAE) and a Biopsychosocial assessment.

 Adjudicator Boyce accepted the applicant’s position.
-He agreed that an FAE provides useful information for use in determining CAT, despite any potential overlap with the OT assessments, noting:
+He agreed that an FAE provides useful information for use in determining Catastrophic, despite any potential overlap with the OT assessments, noting:

 Although not part of the legal test, I have found the FAE helpful in providing insight into what applicants in catastrophic disputes can and cannot do in the workplace and how their pre- and post-accident function has been altered.
 In turn, I agree that this information will be helpful to the overall determination of V.L.’s functional abilities.